SE-UUlm/snowballr-frontend/wiki/Contributing.md

 We create a new release whenever a set of features, bug fixes, or changes is ready to be deployed and used by the users.
 To release a new version of the frontend, follow the steps in the [SnowballR Wiki](https://github.com/SE-UUlm/snowballr/wiki/Contributing#release-procedure).

+## Use another API Version

+To use another API version than the currently used one, go to the `package.json` file and change the reference (after `#`) to the desired version.
+Make sure that the version exists in the [API repository](https://github.com/SE-UUlm/snowballr-api).
+After changing the version, run `npm install` to update the dependencies.